 When Herman Miller first created the cubicle, it was billed as the Action Office System, and consisted of a myriad three walled cubicles featuring desks and work stations of varying heights; thus allowing staff free movement and a greater sense of privacy and responsibility.

 To begin with, the cubicle was seen as a liberating move, allowing employees working in them to be freed from the distractions of open floor plans, and as a result, be more productive.

 The popularity of the cubicle reached such heights, that, in the 1970s an oil company found that an attempt to transition from traditional offices and cubicles to an open plan office space left workers feeling dissatisfied, stressed and less productive.

-However, by the 1980s, when recession hit layoffs and mergers took place, and managers began to use the cubicle to stuff as many staff into a small space as possible.
+However, by the 1980s, when the recession hit layoffs and mergers took place, and managers began to use the cubicle to stuff as many staff into a small space as possible.

 By the time the cubicle had widely died out in the mid-1990s, they had become synonymous with oppressive corporate regimes.
 They had started to result in employees becoming once again becoming less productive and even having more time off through sickness.
-In some cases, staff even left jobs at companies still using cubicles.
+In some cases, the staff even left jobs at companies still using cubicles.

 Revival of the open plan office